Master of Education in Special Education

-The Special Education graduate degree focuses on evidence-based practices proven to be effective for K-12 students with disabilities.
+The Special Education Interventionist degree focuses on evidence-based practices proven to be effective for K-12 students with disabilities.
 With this knowledge, students will be able to establish themselves as teacher-leaders in their respective schools and districts.
-Note: This program does not meet the requirements for Special Education teacher certification.
-Prerequisite: Certification to teach EC-6, or experience working with diverse populations in K-12.
-Students will complete 12 hours of core research courses and 24 hours of courses designed to increase pedagogical knowledge, skills in managing challenging student behavior, and educational assessment.
+This program also emphasizes applied research and professional writing.
+Note: This program does not meet the requirements for initial Special Education teacher certification.
+Prerequisite: Certification to teach EC-6, Middle or Secondary School, or experience working with diverse populations in K-12.
+Students will complete 9 hours of core research courses and 21 hours of courses designed to increase pedagogical knowledge, skills in managing challenging student behavior, and educational assessment.

 Accelerated Master’s in Special Education

 Available only to TCU undergraduates, the Accelerated Master’s Option allows outstanding students to combine a Bachelor’s degree with the Master of Education (M.Ed.) in only five years.